qjack001/The-Report/_posts/2019-09-02-Chicken-Finger-Pizza.md

 ---
-by: Cane Costello, Pictures by A. Saint-Charles
+by: Cane Costello, Pictures & A. Saint-Charles
 title: The Five Fingers of Death, Chicken
 ---